opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/select-entries.md

 # select_entries

-The `select_entries` processor selects entries from an event.
+The `select_entries` processor selects entries from a Data Prepper event.

-### Configuration
+## Configuration

-You can configure the `select_entries` processor with the following options.
+You can configure the `select_entries` processor wusing the following options.

 | Option | Required | Description |
 | :--- | :--- | :--- |